datasci611/bios611-projects-fall-2019-helalelzaatari/project_1/README.md

 Main Goal:

 - Help shelter allocate their resources and budget efficiently in order to help as many people as possible.

+- Help shelter with planning.

 Brainstorm: